Huanjian Qiqing Lu: Reception and legacy

-Modern readers and critics generally regard Huanjian Qiqing Lu as one of Liang Yusheng's more concise and tightly structured novels.
-On Douban, the novel holds a rating of 7.3 out of 10 based on around 50 reviews, with readers praising its lyrical prose and tragic emotional tone.
-A 2019 article on Sohu described it as a compact and well-constructed story that effectively introduces the Pingzong series, highlighting its blend of romance, martial chivalry, and moral reflection.
+Readers and critics generally regard Huanjian Qiqing Lu as one of Liang Yusheng's more concise and tightly-structured novels.
+On Douban, the novel holds a rating of 7.3 out of 10 based on around 50 reviews, with readers praising its poetic prose and tragic emotional tone.
+A 2019 article on Sohu described it as a compact and well-constructed story that effectively introduces the Pingzong series by combining elements of romance, martial-arts chivalry, and moral reflection.

-Later commentators have drawn attention to the novel's exploration of guilt, retribution, and intergenerational tragedy.
-Some have compared its plot structure and emotional tone to Cao Yu’s Thunderstorm, citing shared themes of family betrayal and forbidden love, though such parallels appear mainly in reader commentary rather than scholarly criticism.
+Reader commentaries have pointed out the novel's exploration of guilt, retribution, and intergenerational tragedy, with some comparing its plot to the 1933 play Thunderstorm by Cao Yu.

-Huanjian Qiqing Lu is also regarded as significant in tracing Liang Yusheng's development as a writer and the formation of his lyrical, tragic style within the wuxia genre.
+Huanjian Qiqing Lu is also regarded as significant in tracing Liang Yusheng's development as a wuxia writer.

 Adaptations

-In 1986, the novel was adapted into the Chinese film The Unusual Love When Returning the Sword, produced by Pearl River Film Studio and directed by Hong Ping, starring Wang Yu, Zheng Hui, Wang Xinwu and Tan Yuanyuan.
+In 1986, the novel was adapted into the Chinese film The Unusual Love When Returning the Sword, produced by Pearl River Film Studio and directed by Hong Ping, starring Wang Yu, Zheng Hui, Wang Xinwu, and Tan Yuanyuan.